metayeti/YABS.js/README.md

 To build, simply call `node yabs.js` from the root and the build output will appear in the `build` folder.
 We don't need any additional parameters because YABS.js will default to `build.json` if it exists.

 This is all we need to do to build a simple web application.
-In the following sections, we will go deeper into the structure of the build instructions JSON file.
+In the following sections, additional capabilities of the build instructions file will be explained.

 ## Build instructions file

-There is a lot more that we can do with the build instructions JSON.
+There is more that we can accomplish with the build instructions file.
 Let's look at some examples.

 ### 1. Adding custom headers to scripts

+Sometimes, we want to add copyright information or other relevant information in the minified output scripts.

-To add a custom header to the output script, we can add a `header` entry to individual script files:
+To add a custom header to the output script, we can add a `header` entry to individual script files.
+We need to change the structure slightly, and wrap the listing into another object, where we refer to the script file with a `file` entry:

 ```JSON
   "sources": [